ProximApp/Titan/ios/fastlane/README.md

 [bundle exec] fastlane ios beta
 ```

-Submit a new Beta Build to Google Play
+Submit a new Beta Build to App Store

 ----